D2RL: Deep Dense Architectures in Reinforcement Learning: Acknowledgement

 \section{Acknowledgement}

-We thank Vector Institute Toronto for compute support.
-We thank Mayank Mittal, Irene Zhang, Alexandra Volokhova, Kevin Xie, and other members of the UofT CS Robotics group for helpful discussions and feedback on the draft.
+We thank Vector Institute Toronto for compute support, and Mayank Mittal, Irene Zhang, Alexandra Volokhova, Kevin Xie, and other members of the UofT CS Robotics group for helpful discussions and feedback on the draft.
+We thank Denis Yarats (NYU) for feedback on a previous version of the paper and for pointing out the findings about network architecture in SAC-AE.
+We thank Richard Song (Google) for providing insights on using wider networks in RL and the implications this could have in terms of generalization.
+We are grateful to Kei Ohta (Mitsubishi) for independently reproducing a Tensorflow 2 version of D2RL.
+HB thanks Aviral Kumar (UC Berkeley) for suggesting the connection D2RL might have in alleviating implicit under-parameterization in Deep Q learning.